cfpb/design-system/docs/pages/pagination.md

       users to navigate to specific pages by number.
 use_cases: ""
 guidelines: >-
-  * In general, 20-25 results should be shown per page.
+  * Display 25 results per page.

   * If content is sorted by date, label the navigation buttons "Older" and "Newer"; otherwise, label the buttons "Previous" and "Next".